 Egypt is exciting, confronting, hot, rich in preserved pieces of history, and an absolute must see destination for every solo female traveler.
 While it’s perhaps not the best country for the new totally solo traveler, it’s still safe to travel with a few extra precautions.
 It’s also very safe and an even richer experience to go with a group and a perfect way to explore with a safety net and see all the best places.

 Like many countries in the world, there are cultural rules and expectations on what women wear and how they represent themselves.
 We believe that women should wear what they want and do what they please, but our ideal world just doesn’t exist.
 Ignoring the culture of a country can not only really ruin your experience of your trip, but it can even be dangerous.

-Egypt is a conservative Muslim country, and at a glance, that means it’s best to leave the string bikini at home and get excited about light fabrics, loose fits, and shirts with sleeves.
-Cairo and tourist hotels and resorts are less conservative where short sleeves and longer shorts will be just fine (although conservative is better), but the more off the beaten path you go, the more you should lean toward long pants and long sleeves and have a headscarf in your bag when you need it.
+Egypt is a conservative Muslim country, and at a glance, that means it’s best to leave the string bikini at home and get into light fabrics, loose fits, and shirts with sleeves.
+Cairo and tourist hotels and resorts are less conservative where tank tops and longer shorts will be just fine (although conservative is better), but the more off the beaten path you go, the more you should cover up and have a headscarf in your bag when you need it.
 Think breezy, cool fabrics with a loose fit to not only keep conservative but also let your skin breath in the heat.